 Businesses may also seek the advice of the AG on how to comply with the law, although (as of the date of this article), the AG has not provided a means by which businesses may solicit such advice.

 Other data privacy regimes, including the GDPR: For a global business, the CCPA will add an additional regulatory burden on top of the significant compliance overhead from other data privacy regimes, in particular the GDPR.
 Although certain provisions of the CCPA resemble certain provisions of the GDPR, even those similar provisions also include subtle differences.
-Therefore, while, businesses may find that existing compliance frameworks developed under the GDPR are useful for preparing for compliance under the CCPA, this will not avoid the need for a review of and updates to these frameworks.
-For businesses that have already been dealing with the compliance demands of the GDPR, this news is unlikely to be welcome.
+Therefore, while businesses may find that existing compliance frameworks developed under the GDPR are useful for preparing for compliance under the CCPA, this will not avoid the need for a review of and updates to these frameworks.
+For businesses that have already been dealing with the compliance demands of the GDPR, this news is unlikely to be welcomed.

 Cal.
 Civ.
 Code § 1798.100-195.